 No Labels introduced their new Honorary Co-Chairs, Senators Susan Collins of Maine and Joe Manchin of West Virginia.
 Senator Collins mentioned that one of her reasons for accepting the position was to “unify the middle.”

 Represent.Us continued to promote their Unrig the System event, which will take place in early Februrary in New Orleans.
 The event’s speakers include the likes of Jennifer Hudson, Kerry Washington, Buddy Roemer, Richard Painter, Trevor Painter, and more.
 To register, follow the Facebook post below.

 Read about what really matters from the news last week.
 We provide you the least-biased news about current events so you can go about your day informed, not brainwashed.
-What to avoid: The government shutdown has arrived!
-With it comes the ever-annoying blame game.
-Both sides are out in full force on all forms of […]
+What to avoid: The media contracted “Oprah 2020” fever, so, to stay healthy, avoid it!
+Sure, Oprah could run in 2020, but at this time we must decide how […]

 Read our centrist recap for the week below.
 We shine a light on the spin and useless stories from the Left and Right and detail what you should focus on, before people can pull wool over your eyes.
-What the partisans will focus on and you should avoid: Multiple reports have come out about a […]
+What the partisans will focus on and you should avoid: A tweet calling President Trump a “tool” […]

 Senator Bob Krist, gubernatorial candidate of Nebraska, spoke in support of former Nebraska GOP National Committeewoman Joyce Simmons decision to resign from her party post.
 Simmons resigned due to the “RNC’s recent financial support directed toward the Alabama Republican Party for use in the Roy Moore race”.
 1 Senator Krist will look to continue his message […]